-- It is not necessary to use the choke when starting a warm engine. - If the choke is left in the home position while the engine is running, the engine will run poorly or stall.

-6. Pull the manual starter handle slowly until you feel resistance.
+- If the choke is left in the "START" (start) position while the engine is running, the engine will run poorly or stall. - 6.
+Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight to crank and start the engine.
 Repeat if necessary.